Skip to content

 2 – ID Selectors

-If you take a look at the code of our XHTML page, you’ll notice we have a <div> element with an ID of intro.
+If you take a look at the code of our HTML page, you’ll notice we have a <div> element with an ID of intro.
 We assign elements IDs when they are unique on a page; there is only one “intro” section on our page.
 This is important, because two elements cannot have the same ID.

 When an element has an “ID” we can access it with a CSS selector by placing a pound sign (#) in front of it’s ID value.
 Add the following code to your CSS file, directly below our <h1> rule: